JeffDeCola/my-cheat-sheets/software/development/languages/go-cheat-sheet/README.md

     }

     //  LETS CREATE A CUSTOM PACKAGE
-    // Create a go package
+    // Create a go package jeffshapes with methods, types, etc.... package jeffshapes

-    // Get the package
-    go get -u -v github.com/JeffDeCola/my-go-packages/jeffshapes
+    // Like above, get the package for your environment go get -u -v github.com/JeffDeCola/my-go-packages/jeffshapes

-    // Use in your go code
+    // Like above, use in your go code import github.com/JeffDeCola/my-go-packages/jeffshapes
-    import github.com/JeffDeCola/my-go-packages/jeffshapes
 ```